eclipse-cognicrypt/hugo-website-sources/content/documentation/crysl/_index.md

 - **Symmetric Key Generation**:
   The BC has a base class named `CipherKeyGenerator` for symmetric or secret, cipher key generators.
 Every symmetric algorithm has specific key generator class which extends this base class.
 For example DES has `DESKeyGenerator` which extends the base class to specify the parameters
 - **Encryption and Decryption**
   There are two variants of `Cipher` equivalent in Bouncy Castle.
 One is `BlockCipher` and the other one is `AsymmetricBlockCipher` both of which are interfaces.
 All the symmetric engines & modes should form to the former interface and all the asymmetric counterparts should adhere to the latter.
-BC also provides classes named `BufferedBlockCipher` and `BufferedAsymmetricBlockCipher` which are buffer wrappers for block cipher and asymmetric block cipher respectively, allowing the input to be accumulated in a piecemeal fashion until final processing.
+BC also provides classes named `BufferedBlockCipher` and `BufferedAsymmetricBlockCipher` which are buffer wrappers for block cipher and asymmetric block cipher respectively, allowing the input to be accumulated in a piecemeal fashion until final processing
+- **Hashing & MACs**´:

+- **Persisting Keys**:

+- **Cryptographically Secure Random-Number Generation**: